ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-integration.md

 } KeyConfig;
 ~~~

-KeyCOnfig.version corresponds to the version of the key configuration
+KeyConfig.version corresponds to the version of the key configuration
 that is being used, this parameter is left generic and may be altered if
 extensions to the protocol or server configurations are made.
 KeyConfig.suite corresponds to a POPRF ciphersuite from